springload/draftjs_exporter/README.md

 ### Custom backing engines

 The exporter supports using custom engines to generate its output via the `DOM` API.
-This feature is only used for development at the moment, if you have a use case for this in production we would love to hear from you.
-Please get in touch!
+This can be useful to implement custom export formats, e.g. [to Markdown (experimental)](https://github.com/thibaudcolas/draftjs_exporter_markdown).

 Here is an example implementation: